Olympus

 Hope you enjoy them as much as I did.

-Olympus OM4 + Bessa Grip
+Olympus OM-4 + Bessa Grip

-It’s always refreshing to have bit of a change, and whilst I don’t make a conscious effort to exclusively shoot on one medium or another, I’ve found that I’ll naturally stick with one or two cameras/types of film unless I make an effort to mix things up a little. whichever way I “mix things up”, I inevitably find myself turning to the OM series, or one of my rangefinders.
+Some months ago I decided to get back into black and white shooting after spending about a year shooting colour on a p&s.
+It’s always refreshing to have bit of a change, and whilst I don’t make a conscious effort to exclusively shoot on one medium or another, I’ve found that I’ll naturally stick with one or two cameras or types of film unless I make a conscious effort to mix things up a little.
+Whichever way I “mix things up”, I inevitably find myself returning to the OM series, or one of my rangefinders.
 I’ve tried other SLR systems over the last few years but they don’t feel as natural as the OM system to me (if you couldn’t already tell by the number of OM’s I have and use).

-Anyway, I got this OM4 for free after the previous owner told me it had electrical problems.
+Anyway, I got this OM-4 for free after the previous owner told me it had electrical problems.
 It sat on my shelf until earlier in the year when I decided to find out once and for all if it was working.
 First step was to try and give it bit of a clean – the camera had come from someone who originally lived in the Northern Territory, so it was covered in that distinctive N.T red dirt/dust.
 I couldn’t see any obvious problems so after sourcing a battery cover from a generous member at RFF, I put a test roll through it and to my surprise everything worked perfectly.

 Expired Film